geofffranks/ansi/README.md

         }
     }

-`ansi.Fprintf` and `ansi.Sprintf` behave similarly, exporting the exact same call signature as their `fmt` bretheren, but handling the ANSI color sequences for you.
+`ansi.Fprintf`, `ansi.Sprintf` and `ansi.Errorf` behave similarly,
+exporting the exact same call signature as their `fmt` bretheren, but handling the ANSI color sequences for you.

 Formatting Codes
 ----------------